 Not surprisingly, there's a style of kite bag which corresponds to most of the major kite categories.

 Perhaps I'm a little unusual in that I avoided even using a bag for quite a while.
 No, really.
 All these homemade kites lying around here, stacked against walls, hanging from walls like pictures.
 Our house is something of a wood-and-plastic kite museum.
 And yet, we tend to go out with just 1 or 2 kites at a time, depending on conditions.
 Three at the most.

 For at least a couple of years I was in the habit of using a 30cm (12") tall calico shopping bag to carry...

-The big reel I carry separately of course, if it's needed at all.
-And the kites are just rolled up and sit nicely between the handles of the bag, as I walk out to the launch area.
+The big garden hose reel was carried separately of course, if it was needed at all.
+And the kites were just rolled up and sat nicely between the handles of the bag, as I walked out to the launch area.

 Out of curiosity, I have done a little research to see what kinds of bags are out there.
 How are people are using them?
 Here they all are...